Hanningtons: Closure and legacy

 Many of the units were empty until 2004, but in that year several high-end fashion retailers established themselves in the East Street part of the building: L.K.Bennett, United Colors of Benetton, Mango and—in the prominent corner site facing Castle Square—Kurt Geiger.
 The other units along North Street were said in 2004 to be occupied by "a succession of short-term lets".
 The units at 39–42 East Street, the Grade II-listed section, were occupied by clothing retailer Monsoon by 2010, but in July 2014 the store moved to the Churchill Square shopping centre.

 Hanningtons' funeral director business has moved to Hove but continues to trade.
 The former Hanningtons Furniture Depository on Davigdor Road, which was sold off in 1969, was sold to the Legal & General Assurance Society, for whom it was converted into an "elegant" office in 1972.
 They occupied the building until 2005, after which it remained empty until it was converted into the Montefiore Hospital in 2011–12.

 Brighton Museum & Art Gallery holds items including a Hanningtons bag, a silk and wool bodice made in the 1870s, and an 1890s satin mourning mantle.
 These garments would have been handmade in the store.

-For many years in the 19th century, and continuing into the early 20th century, Hanningtons supplied clothing to residents of the Percy and Wagner Almshouses, a set of almshouses established in 1795 and added to in 1859.
+For many years in the 19th century, and continuing into the early 20th century, Hanningtons supplied clothing to residents of the Percy and Wagner Almshouses on Lewes Road, a set of almshouses established in 1795 and added to in 1859.
 They were for poor widows and unmarried women within the parish of Brighton.
 Hanningtons provided each resident with two gowns valued between 12 and 15 shillings and a duffel cloak "not to exceed in value 21 shillings nor less than 18 shillings" in alternate years, and a black bonnet not exceeding 10 shillings in value once every three years.
 This later changed to two gowns and bonnets every year and a duffel cloak once every three years.

 The section of the store facing East Street was listed at Grade II on 19 October 1994.
 English Heritage defines Grade II-listed buildings as "nationally important and of special interest".
 As of February 2001, there were 1,124 Grade II-listed buildings and structures, and 1,218 listed buildings of all grades, in the city of Brighton and Hove.